apache/spark/docs/building-spark.md

     export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"

-If you don't add these parameters to `MAVEN_OPTS`, you may see errors like the following:
+If you don't add these parameters to `MAVEN_OPTS`, you may see errors and warnings like the following:

     [INFO] Compiling 203 Scala sources and 9 Java sources to /Users/me/Development/spark/core/target/scala-{{site.SCALA_BINARY_VERSION}}/classes...
     [ERROR] PermGen space -> [Help 1]